-- Listening to and discussing a range of fiction and non-fiction, with a focus, in this half-term, on adventure stories and persuasive writing. - Exploring the structure of fictional stories, investigating the purpose of the opening, build-up, main action, climax resolution and ending. - Identifying themes and conventions in a wide range of books. - Discussing words and phrases that capture the reader's interest and imagination. - checking that the text makes sense to them, discussing their understanding and explaining the meaning of words in context - asking questions to improve their understanding of a text - drawing inferences such as inferring characters' feelings, thoughts and motives from their actions, and justifying inferences with evidence - predicting what might happen from details stated and implied - identifying main ideas drawn from more than one paragraph and summarising these - identifying how language, structure, and presentation contribute to meaning
+- listening to and discussing a range of fiction and non-fiction, with a focus, in this half-term, on adventure stories and persuasive writing. - exploring the structure of fictional stories, investigating the purpose of the opening, build-up, main action, climax resolution and ending. - identifying themes and conventions in a wide range of books. - discussing words and phrases that capture the reader's interest and imagination. - checking that the text makes sense to them, discussing their understanding and explaining the meaning of words in context - asking questions to improve their understanding of a text - drawing inferences such as inferring characters' feelings, thoughts and motives from their actions, and justifying inferences with evidence - predicting what might happen from details stated and implied - identifying main ideas drawn from more than one paragraph and summarising these - identifying how language, structure, and presentation contribute to meaning

-Writing: five 40-minute lessons a week based on a specific text and developing the following skills:
+Writing: three or four lessons a week (plus 20 minutes handwriting) based on a specific text and developing the following skills:

-- Planning and structuring texts, based on our reading and understanding of adventure stories and persuasive texts. - composing and rehearsing sentences orally (including dialogue), progressively building a varied and rich vocabulary and an increasing range of sentence structures - organising paragraphs around a theme - creating settings, characters and plot
+- planning and structuring texts, based on our reading and understanding of adventure stories and persuasive texts. - composing and rehearsing sentences orally (including dialogue), progressively building a varied and rich vocabulary and an increasing range of sentence structures - organising paragraphs around a theme - creating settings, characters and plot